-Keeping clean and fresh while camping can be achieved with simple solutions and without the need for elaborate and bulky items which, in the context of our style of car camping without a trailer, will be impossible to transport.
+Keeping clean and fresh while camping can be achieved with simple solutions and without the need to include elaborate and bulky items in your camping setup which, in the context of our style of car camping without a trailer, will be impossible to transport.

 While laundry baskets, bulky camping toilets, clothes stands and shower rooms would definitely come in handy, with a little planning and some lateral thinking, most people can comfortably get by without them.

 Toiletry or shower bag

 Your choice of toilet or shower bag should really be any type of bag that has more of a flat rather than round shape and, dare I say it, is not too big.
 The one we personally use can hang from a hook to keep it up and out of the way but accessible and dry.

 You can check out our camping checklist for tips on bathroom items to take with you camping.

 Towels can take up a lot of space in your car, particularly in summer when each person not only needs a bath towel, but a swimming or beach towel as well.
 Thick towels can take up even more space and will also take longer to dry, which is a particular inconvenience in wet or cold weather, or when you are touring and you have wet towels on board.